Estimated Read Time: 8 minutes

 To determine if you have the MTHFR mutation, you can take a blood test or a cheek swab sample through your healthcare provider or a simple online testing lab.
 A more expensive genetic test looks for over- or under-producing homocysteine levels.
 It determines if you have one, two, or multiple MTHFR gene mutations.
 But the less expensive MTHFR gene test typically covered by insurance is a homocysteine test.

-A Better Way To Take Your Bs
+A Better Way To Get Methylated B Vitamins

 People often come to me with bags of supplements, spill them across the table, and ask me in despair, "Which one should I be taking?"
 I get it.
 I've been there myself!
 It doesn't help when you have a physician who rolls their eyes at you and says, "Take all you want; you'll just have expensive pee."
 You should start to feel a difference in 14 days with a good vitamin.
 So what makes for a "good vitamin"?
 Let me first explain something about absorption and bioavailability.
-Your stomach has to break down the nutrients you're taking and has a limited time to do it.
-Your digestive system is designed to keep things moving, and if a supplement is hard to break down, you won't get much from it because it's moved along too fast.
-There's also the issue of bioavailability.
-When a nutrient is absorbed, can your body put it to work quickly?
-Or will it hit your bloodstream as a blob that isn't very useful and just gets filtered out unused?

 If you take your vitamins as tablets, you only get about 20% of what you paid for because they are hard for your stomach to break down.
 This is doubly true of minerals; some are about like swallowing a rock.
 Many years back, the supplement industry revolutionized how vitamins are taken with the creation of the gel cap.
 These were easier to swallow, didn't need binders to hold them together, and had a higher absorption and bioavailability rate.
 Sadly, they both used fillers to make you feel like you were visibly getting more for your money even though, at most, you were getting about 50% of your investment back.

 Then came liquid vitamins.
 This totally was a game changer in absorption and bioavailability.
 You absorb about 90% of the nutrients in a liquid vitamin, and a properly created one will have an equal level of bioavailability.
-I was really excited to clean out my bins of supplements and reveal my bathroom counter again when I found Health Direct’s Nature's Optimal Nutrition.
+I was really excited to clean out my bins of supplements and reveal my bathroom counter again when I found Health Direct’s Nature's Optimal Nutrition Energize.
 Many of the premium supplements I'd recommended for years were already in the formula; it's a liquid with a host of minerals, herbs, spices, and superfoods that were far better in a single formula than anything I'd seen before.
 I always remind people that you don't want to take vitamins on an empty stomach, and having a little fat's a good idea when you do.
-But when it comes to getting everything in a single serving – Nature's Optimal Nutrition couldn't be easier.
+But when it comes to getting everything in a single serving – Nature's Optimal Nutrition Energize couldn't be easier.
 For my coaching clients with MTFHR issues, the methylated Bs were exactly what I would recommend and at levels that produce results.
 There is no better way, in my opinion, to safeguard your health, whether you have the MTHFR gene mutation, the enzyme deficiency, or no problem at all.

-There's only one warning I give people when I start them on Nature's Optimal Nutrition – don't freak out.
+There's only one warning I give people when I start them on Nature's Optimal Nutrition Energize – don't freak out.
 Your pee may be neon-colored, and your energy levels may quickly increase.
 I think we can live with that!

-https://naturallysavvy.com/eat/are-you-eating-methyl-donor-foods/
+- https://naturallysavvy.com/eat/are-you-eating-methyl-donor-foods/

-https://nutrientoptimiser.com/nutrients/methylation-diet/
+- https://nutrientoptimiser.com/nutrients/methylation-diet/

-https://www.ncbi.nlm.nih.gov/books/NBK6561/
+- https://www.ncbi.nlm.nih.gov/books/NBK6561/

-https://www.healthline.com/health/mthfr-gene
+- https://www.healthline.com/health/mthfr-gene

-https://www.testing.com/tests/mthfr-mutation/
+- https://www.testing.com/tests/mthfr-mutation/

-https://medlineplus.gov/genetics/gene/mthfr/
+- https://medlineplus.gov/genetics/gene/mthfr/

 Lisa Moretti is a Certified Health Coach from the Institute of Integrative Nutrition (IIN), the largest nutrition school in the world.
 She was at the top of her cohort in 2015.
 She's professionally been involved in the natural health and supplement world since 1981.